We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 This is the first pair of Bose 700 noise-canceling headphones with touch gesture control on the outside of the right ear cup and I was impressed by it.
 The gestures are responsive: swipe forward or backward to skip from song to song, and simple taps start and stop playback.
 I still accidentally activated it a few times—the sensitivity is welcome sometimes, but frustrating when I would go to adjust my hat and accidentally skip a song.
 Still, it’s a solid effort, especially for its first attempt at touch controls.

 This product’s marquis feature is its ability to cancel out sound from the outside world before it hits your eardrums and, at the moment, Bose wireless headphones still sit on top.
 There are 10 selectable levels of noise-canceling.
 The lowest setting actually pipes sound from outside the headphones into your ears, which comes in handy if you’re trying to listen to a presentation or a quiet conversation.
 At maximum, however, they’re absurdly effective.

 I’ve spent hundreds of hours on Amtrak trains while commuting and have tried quite a few pairs of noise-canceling headphones, and none of them have flattened out the drone of the rails quite like these.
 It’s not a runaway victory, however.
-Sony’s 1000Xm3 are a close second, and other options from companies like Libratone and even Microsoft are still in the ballpark.
+Sony’s 1000XM3 is a close second, and other options from companies like Libratone and even Microsoft are still in the ballpark.
 But, the Bose NC 700 headphones manage their quieting feat without the “ear suck” or pressure feeling that I’ve experienced with some other high-power noise-canceling options.

 It works thanks to six microphones that form an array that picks up sound from both inside and outside the ear cups.
 This allows Bose to effectively evaluate and cancel exterior sound, while identifying and eliminating any distortion that may happen on the inside near the speaker.
 The real difference, however, comes from the processing that Bose does with data from those microphones, which the company says it has spent years tuning.